Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success

 Here are six examples:

-- Offer Coop/MDF for wider range of activities
+- Offer Coop/MDF for a wider range of activities

 - Reward partners for adopting behaviors which lead to sales aligned with your business plan